parkerdan/rn-animate-alert/README.md

 `npm install --save rn-animate-alert`

-- Put this as the bottommost component to overlay all other views.
+- Now uses Modal so it doesn't have to be bottommost component
 - Wrap whatever content inside